What is Flock Linkage?

 How do I ‘link’ my flock?

-Flocks become linked by sharing rams with other LambPlus flocks within the same breeding season (see below for 3 different options).
+Flocks become linked by sharing rams with other LambPlus flocks within the same breeding season (see below different options).
 The subsequent lambs born must also have weights recorded on them at the recommended times in order to establish the flock linkage.
 The more lambs produced in your flock by this ‘linkage’ ram the better, but as a minimum we recommend breeders to produce at least 5 live lambs.
 It is critical that these lambs are subsequently weighed at the prescribed times.

 To maximise the period of your linkage status, breeders should where possible retain female lambs produced by the ‘linkage ram’.
 Typically, once a linkage sire is used by a breeder, the flock will remain linked for a period of three years.
+Note that this will happen when getting linked to a flock already “linked”.
+If not, the linkage will be weak and just for 1 year.

 All performance recording flocks should (where possible) use more than one sire each year in order to keep their linkage levels high.
 If only one ram is used in a particular flock then it is very difficult for the evaluation to determine if the subsequent lamb performance is due to the sire’s genetics or due to the environment the lambs have been raised in.